 - vii.
 After the Trip is Completed: - 1.
 The originator should submit the travel request, indicating all information as requested on the travel form in the expense column marked "actual" and listing actual totals expended.
 Finally, any advance received should be deducted, and the amount either due the traveler or the amount they are required to reimburse the College (if the amount advanced is in excess of the corresponding travel expenses) should be listed. - 2.
 All applicable original receipts should be attached to the travel request.
 Copies of receipts should be retained by the traveler and by the department office for their records.
 If there is a balance due to the originator, a check will be processed in the earliest possible batch after the final approval process is completed. - viii.
-A copy of the Travel and Expense Voucher form can be found online by searching under the Business Office Department in the following link, https://my.parkland.edu/forms/default.aspx.
+A copy of the Travel and Expense Voucher form can be found online at https://parkland1.sharepoint.com/Lists/Forms%20Library%20List/AllItems.aspx.